 Kirkwood Place is located alongside Ramsey Lake in Sudbury.
 It provides regional mental health service programs for adults and seniors.
 HSN occupies the fourth floor of this building with an acute inpatient mental health unit.
 The facility has recently gone through some upgrades to the exterior of the building.

 NDSAP is a community-based substance use treatment program that offers a variety of methods of working through substance use, including residential treatment.
-The program occupies 2,185 m2 at the King Street facility, and provides 29 Residential Treatment beds, 10 Flex beds, and 6 Withdrawal Management beds.
+The program occupies 2,185 m2 at the King Street facility, and provides 29 Residential Treatment beds and 10 Flex beds.

 Located in the same King Street West complex as NDSAP, the Mental Health Clinic (MHC) offers a variety of community-based mental health supports to people who reside in the District of Nipissing.
 The 3-storey, 870 m2 facility was occupied by the existing NBRHC-sponsored Programs in July 2011.